wavemotion-dave/A8DS/readme.md

 that the Altirra BASIC is faster than normal ATARI BASIC and so games might run at the wrong speed unless you're using the actual ATARI REV C rom.

+A8DS will emulate the Real-Time clock mostly used for SpartaDOS X.

 Cartridge support was added with A8DS 3.1 and later.
 You can load .CAR and .ROM files (using the XEX button).